 For many, the decision to file a provisional patent applications is based primarily on short term immediate costs of preparing and filing the patent application.
 You can find attorneys who will prepare a cheap provisional patent application for as low as a few hundred dollars online.
-The myth is that a provisional patent application is cheap yet provides the same type of protection as a nonprovisional patent application.
+The myth, no the lie is that a provisional patent application can be cheap yet can provide the same type of patent pendency type patent protection as a full-up regular nonprovisional patent application.
 Unfortunately, if you believe this, then you will be disappointed later on.
 Cheap provisional patent applications provide spotty coverage, at best, for patent pendency type patent protection.

-The decision to file either a provisional patent application or a nonprovisional patent application (NPA) is based on two different factors.
+The decision to file either a provisional patent application or a nonprovisional patent application (NPA) should be based on two different factors.

 - How fast do you want your patent granted?